 Absorption chillers are quiet, vibration free, reliable, low maintenance and don’t use any CFC gases.
 Because they are driven primarily by heat energy instead of mechanical energy, they are used in industrial manufacturing plants that use boilers or have access to wasted heat from different machinery and processes.
 Read More…

-Houston, TX | 800-473-9178Our customers know they can trust us for the ultimate in quality, affordability, and flexibility.
+Our customers know they can trust us for the ultimate in quality, affordability, and flexibility.
 If you want a fully customized solution for your chillers, we can help!
 We work hard to create the best solution for each of our customers, because we know that if you are not happy, we are not happy!
 You can learn more about our services by visiting our website or giving us a call today!

-Absorption Chiller Manufacturers List
+More Absorption Chiller Manufacturers

 The heat source may be solar, gas, water or bromide and steam.
 In this way they reduce electric peaks in a building's electric load, cutting costs during the hottest times of the year.
 They may act as the sole cooling system, or work as part of an integrated cooling and heating system.
 Although more complex, absorption chillers act similarly to some residential refrigerators, which have a gas flame at the bottom and ice cubes at the top.